 Upon successful completion of the PhD program, it is expected that students will demonstrate:

-- Completion of a dissertation that comprises a significant body of research published in top peer reviewed journals
+- completion of a dissertation that comprises a significant body of research published in top peer reviewed journals; and

 Upon successful completion of the DNP/PhD program, the graduate will provide leadership as a practice scientist by: